aut0maticjack/lazyweb/3D-Printing-TMC22xx-Quick-Guide.md

 ### What am I missing out on?

-* TMC2100/TMC2130 have stallGuard2 which does sensorless homing (and skip step detection in Prusa Marlin).
+* TMC2130 have stallGuard2 which does sensorless homing (and skip step detection in Prusa Marlin) if you use the SPI interface.
-* TMC2208/TMC2224 don't have stallGuard at all.
+* TMC2208/TMC2224 don't have stallGuard at all. (nor does TMC2100)

 I don't care for the stallGuard feature.
 If you want sensorless homing then don't use 22xx drivers.
-Instead, get 24V power (hotend, fans, modified Arduino or other control board, heatbed, etc) and run 21xx in spreadCycle mode.
+Instead, get 24V power (hotend, fans, modified Arduino or other control board, heatbed, etc) and run 2132 in spreadCycle mode with SPI wires.

 ## Product Pages